-FIGURE 1 Different disaggregations of annual real deposits in the U.S. banking system declined steadily.
-Here we analyse this and other crisisinduced changes in depositors' preferences, and such an analysis can be used to inform the deposit management of U.S. banks.
-In the next section, we motivate our analysis by discussing the crisis-induced U.S. banking system developments in the context of the roles they may have played in the changing relationships between deposit categories.
-Since in the intermediation approach to banking (Sealey & Lindley, 1977) deposits are viewed as inputs in the production process of the banking firm, we approach our analysis from the perspective of changes in input elasticities of substitution and complementarity for pairs of deposit types.
+The financial crisis was a watershed as it marked the beginning of a period of great change that involved various policies and reforms to moderate the resulting Great Recession and reduce the risk of a similar crisis in the future.
+Among other things, during this period there were marked changes in depositors' preferences across U.S. banks' deposit portfolios.
+This is evident from figure 1, which presents for the U.S. banking system for 1992-2015 three disaggregations of real total deposits into different deposit categories.1 To illustrate, panel B of this figure reveals that savings deposits increased sharply since the crisis circa 2008, while time deposits have declined steadily.
+Here we analyze this and other crisis induced changes in depositors' preferences, and such an analysis can be used to inform the deposit management of U.S. banks.
+In the next section we motivate our analysis by discussing the crisis induced U.S. banking system developments in the context of the roles they may have played in the changing relationships between deposit categories.
+Since in the intermediation approach to banking (Sealey and Lindley, 1977) deposits are viewed as inputs in the production process of the banking firm, we approach our analysis from the perspective of changes in input elasticities of substitution and complementarity for pairs of deposit types.